 Invalid postal code

-SES validates the postal code against the official Correos list.
-Common mistakes: four digits instead of five, a foreign postal code entered as if it were Spanish, or a code that doesn’t match the declared province.
+In practice, the rejections we see are always the same ones: four digits instead of five on a Spanish address, a foreign postal code entered as if it were Spanish, or a code that doesn’t belong to the establishment’s province.

 Missing payment information